Curved A-infinity algebras and Landau-Ginzburg models: Introduction

-\paragraph The main idea of the proof is is to use the notion of dg quotient and its universal properties.
-(After we proved our theorem, we became aware of Lunts and Orlov's result~\cite{LO}, which provides an alternative, more general way of proving the same theorem.)
+\paragraph The main idea of the proof is to use the notion of dg quotient (due to Drinfel'd~\cite{Drin}) and its universal properties.
+(After we proved our theorem, we became aware of the main result of Lunts and Orlov's paper~\cite{LO} which provides an alternative, more general way of proving the same theorem.)

-\paragraph The next step is to understand graded LG-models from the point of view of non-commutative geometry.
-Our goal is to get a description of $\DG_\Z(B_W)$ similar to the equivalence
+\paragraph The next step is to understand graded matrix factorizations from the point of view of non-commutative geometry.
+Our goal is to get a description of $\DG_\Z(B, W)$ similar to the equivalence

 we had in the ungraded case.
 The idea is to exploit the observation from physics~\cite{Wal} that graded LG-models can be realized by an orbifold construction from ungraded ones.
 From a mathematical standpoint this statement is best expressed as the following result.